 Top 10 Favorite Teardrop and Vintage Trailers

-We are vintage trailer people and love everything about them.
-There were hundreds of brands in the 1950 and many more that were homebuilt.
-Picking a top ten is difficult but I do have favorites.
+We are vintage trailer people, and we love everything about them.
+There were hundreds of brands that were being manufactured in the 1950s, and many more that were homebuilt.
+Picking my top ten is difficult, but I do have favorites.

-Many of the links go to other sites with pictures or plans.
+Many of the links I have included here go to other sites with pictures or plans.
 There is a lot of information for those who are interested.

 Of course, I have added my 1959 Dalton, manufactured in El Monte, California.
 Isn't it pretty?

 Brad's Benroy is well known in the teardrop trailer group.
 This beautiful trailer looks like it just rolled off the showroom floor.
 Bennett Peterson was one of the the designers.
 The Benroy is a great trailer and has stood the test of time.
 In the links, there are many more pictures.

 This is a beautiful trailer that is always a showstopper.
 Then, he just had to have the miniature trailer that is actually an ice chest.
 Very, very clever!

 The SnoozeBox is homebuilt.
 Built by Gene Gallipau in 1989, it is completely different than any other teardrop out there and very well known.
 We had not had it long when we went to the 1st International Teardrop Gathering in Minden, Nebraska.
 We were in the Rocky Mountain State Park in Colorado when a car pulled up to us and asked us if it was the Gallipau trailer.
 They were from Oregon, we are from California, and it was a very strange experience.
 They were also teardroppers on their way to the Gathering and knew Gene and the teardrop from rallies in Washington State.

 There are two rules regarding teardrop trailers.
 1. The galley (kitchen) has to be in the back.
 2. You can't stand up in it.